viet34tqc/notebook/interview.md

 HTML elements are part of DOM which includes HTML opening tags, closing tags, attributes or text content HTML tags are name of HTML elements

-## Explain the difference between Async/Await and Promises.
+## Explain the difference between Async/Await and Promises

 - `Async await` is syntactic sugar for promises.
 Making code looks like executed synchronously and easier to understand
 - Debugging is much easier with `async/await` using `try catch` block.
 In promise, we have to use `then catch` chaining.
 In case we have errors, if we don't handle, the script dies

-## Explain how you can use JavaScript functions such as forEach, Map.
+## Explain how you can use JavaScript functions such as forEach, Map

 - `map` is used to transform each element of an array.
 It returns an array without changing original array
 - `forEach` is used to run a function for each element.
 For example, we have a variable and we want to sum each element with that var. `forEach` returns undefined